pateli18/hks_today/README.md

 Flask application for the actual website, deployed on AWS Elastic Beanstalk

 ## events_scraper
-Scraper scripts, run daily on AWS Lambda
+Scraper scripts, run daily as a cron job on AWS Lambda

+## events_senders
+Email scripts, run as cron jobs on AWS Lambda